antor44/BasiCrash/README.md

            |___/\_,]\_)L| \__|L| \_,]\_)Ln|

-BasiCrash is a MSX Basic game, only text mode (SCREEN 0)
+BasiCrash is a free MSX Basic game, a new old school arcade game developed with default Basic, no assembly, and in monochrome text mode (SCREEN 0).

 Game buttons: